-At the same time the Unitas Fratrum gratefully acknowledges the gift of the offices of the ministry which it has received from the Lord.
-It recognizes and confesses that in reality it is its Lord and Head, Jesus Christ, who calls and ordains, whether in the case of the reception as an acolyte or the ordination to the office of deacon, or the consecration as a presbyter or bishop.
+At the same time, the Unitas Fratrum gratefully acknowledges the gift of the offices of the ministry, which it has received from the Lord.
+It recognizes and confesses that in reality it is its Lord and Head Jesus Christ, Who calls and ordains, whether in the case of the reception as an acolyte or the ordination to the office of Deacon, or the consecration as a Presbyter or Bishop.

-The same is true for the brethren and sisters who are called or elected to service in any official capacity.
+The same is true for the brothers and sisters who are called or elected to service in any official capacity.
 They can render their service well only through the grace of their Chief Elder.

-The Witness of the Unitas Fratrum
+Chapter III • The Witness of the Unitas Fratrum